 Manufactured spending

-- Accelerate the rate in which you hit the minimum spending requirement
+- Accelerate the rate at which you hit the minimum spending requirement

 - To accumulate more rewards points with your existing credit card portfolio